brightly-salty/qbcanon/arts-humanities/humanities/thought/economics.md

 With Milton Friedman, he developed the theory of a natural rate of unemployment.
 The natural rate of unemployment is an equilibrium in the unemployment level.
 Friedman and Phelps argued that attempts to decrease unemployment beyond the natural rate would cause inflation.
 The theory challenged the orthodoxy of the Philips Curve: the theoretical negative relationship between inflation and unemployment.
 Phelps quantified the natural rate of unemployment with his NAIRU model (Non-Accelerating Inflation Rate of Unemployment).

 He was the originator of the Hysteresis hypothesis.

+### Eric Posner

+Radical Markets: Uprooting Capitalism and Democracy for a Just Society

+- with Eric Glen Weyl
+- critiques Henry George's "simpler, easier, and quieter way" of solving the monopoly problem of solving the monopoly problem with an example involving the Empire State Building

 ### Francois Quesnay